Close Menu

 Before the cleanup begins: flashcards and toys scattered everywhere!

-Think of it like starting a new job.
 If your manager shouts directions from across the room without showing you what to do, you will struggle.

-Toddlers learn new skills in the same way adults do: they need to see it, do it, and repeat it many times before it becomes a habit.
+Toddlers learn new skills the same way adults do: they need to see it, do it, and repeat it many times before it becomes a habit.

-This is the exact process I used with my son.
-It’s not a one-week fix, but if you commit to it, it works.
+It is not a one-week fix, but if you commit to it, it works.

 Step 1: Stop Talking, Start Showing

-This changed everything for us.
 I kept saying “put the cards away, put the cards away,” and getting absolutely nowhere.

 A parent sitting on the floor demonstrating how to pack flashcards into a black storage bag while their toddler watches.